 The issue is seen to reach beyond the realm of hydrogeology, to encompass the hydrologic, ecohydrologic, socioeconomic, institutional and legal aspects of groundwater utilization, seeking to establish a reasonable compromise between the often conflicting interests (Ponce, 2006b).
 This approach is bound to give a fresh new meaning to the concept of groundwater sustainability.

 5. SUSTAINABLE YIELD

 Sustainable yield does not depend on the size, depth, or hydrogeologic characteristics of the aquifer.
 Sustainable yield does not depend on the aquifer's natural recharge, because the natural recharge has already been appropriated by the natural discharge (Sophocleous, 2000).
 Instead, sustainable yield is seen to depend on the amount of capture, and whether this capture is socially acceptable as a reasonable compromise between little or no use, on one extreme, and the sequestration of all natural discharge on the other.
 Sustainable yield is to be determined only after a judicious study and appraisal of all issues regarding groundwater utilization.
 In addition to hydrogeology, these include hydrology, ecohydrology, socioeconomics, and the related institutional and legal aspects, to name the most relevant (Ponce, 2006b).

 In practice, sustainable yield may be expressed as a percentage of recharge, even though there is no relation between them.
 If recharge is expressed as a fraction of precipitation, then sustainable yield could also be expressed as a percentage of precipitation.
 Studies are needed to determine these percentages on a local and/or regional basis.
 As such, sustainable yield is seen to be a moving target, subject to change as more information leads to more knowledge, and societal perceptions change accordingly (Maimone, 2004).

 6. WHERE DO WE GO FROM HERE?

 The conventional hydrogeologic approach to groundwater utilization having been discredited, the question remains: Where do we go from here?
 How much groundwater can or may be pumped in a specific application?
 Unfortunately, the answer is not straightforward.
 Two approaches stand out for further examination:

-In any case, it is seen that groundwater utilization must reach beyond hydrogeology as the only sure way to strive for sustainability (Fig. 6) (Ponce, 2013).
+In any case, it is seen that groundwater resource evaluation must reach beyond hydrogeology as the only sure way to strive for sustainability (Fig. 6) (Ponce, 2013).